 Here’s the second chapter of my grade school anthology book – Middletown Middle.
 The school with more mysteries than students.
 Read chapter two here.

-The day kicks off with a run-a-thon, where kids from kindergarten through eighth grade do as many laps around the school as they can for charity.
-It goes on all day, and the temperature is usually warm, so after they chase each other, they enjoy popsicles while a DJ plays the hits.
-A thousand water balloons sit in coolers awaiting the final bell when a melee between teaches and students breaks out, and no one goes home dry.
+The day kicks off with a run-a-thon, during which kids from kindergarten through eighth grade do as many laps around the school as they can for charity.
+The event goes on all day, and the temperature is usually warm, so after they chase each other, they enjoy popsicles while a DJ plays the hits.
+A thousand water balloons sit in coolers awaiting the final bell, when a melee between teaches and students breaks out, and no one goes home dry.
 Without exception, MMSD is the most fun day of the entire year.

 Second-grader Rose Batty was selected as ‘Principal for the Day’ for the year 1997.
-Her qualifications (according to her) were the ability to play two instruments; one was the piano at her home, and the other was the piano in the music room.
+Her qualification (according to her) was her ability to play two instruments: one was the piano at her home and the other was the piano in the music room.
 Rose was also a self-described expert at cursive writing; in her words, she could write curse words in fancy writing better than anyone.
-Also, not once was she asked to go to the peace corner by her teacher for misbehaving.
-Did that mean she wouldn’t lead a student uprising, the teachers hoped so.
+Also, not once did her teacher have to ask her to go to the peace corner for misbehaving.
+Did that mean she wouldn’t lead a student uprising?
+The teachers hoped so.

 Before school, Rose met with the assistant principal, Ms. Thompson, to discuss the day’s schedule.
 It didn’t take long for Rose to flex her new authority.

 “No face painter?”
 Rose asked, seeing what was lined up for MMSD.
-Rose had only a couple days left of being a second-grader but was often mistaken for a kindergartener.
-“There was a face painter last year, and the year before that.”
+Rose had only a couple days left of being a second-grader, but she small for her size and often mistaken for a kindergartener.
+“We had a face painter last year and the year before that.”

-“The regular face painter wasn’t available this year,” Ms. Sosa explained.
+“The regular face painter wasn’t available this year,” Ms. Thompson explained.
 “But that’s okay, right?
 Middletown Middle School Day is all about sharing good times with friends in a loving environment.”

-“That environment needs a face painter, Ms. Sosa,” Rose said.
+“That environment needs a face painter, Ms. Thompson,” Rose said.
 “It’s not Middletown Middle School Day without a face painter.”

-“One of the art teachers can probably-” Ms. Sosa began but was immediately cut off.
+“One of the art teachers can probably …” Ms. Thompson began, but Rose immediately cut her off.

-“Well, Rose, the budget,” Ms. Sosa began timidly.
+“Well, Rose … the budget ” Ms. Thompson began timidly.

-“I’m a second-grader; I don’t do budgets, Ms. Sosa.
-If there is not a face painter out there by 10 am, I will send the kids back inside.”
+“I’m a second-grader; I don’t do budgets, Ms. Thompson.
+If we don’t have a face painter out there by 10 a.m., I’ll send the kids back inside.”

-When Ms. Sosa called LeFace to coax her out of retirement for the day, LeFace quickly told her no.
+When Ms. Thompson called LeFace to coax her out of retirement for the day, LeFace quickly refused.

 “I no longer paint faces.
 Furthermore, I don’t even own a car,” the woman said over the phone in a heavy French accent.
 “I enjoy sitting under my apple tree and reading.”

-Ms. Sosa responded, knowing she’d need to agree or else face Rose Batty’s wrath.
+Ms. Thompson knew she’d need to agree or else face Rose Batty’s wrath.
 “What are they, may I ask?”

 “How ’bout a bus?
 You’ll like Bus J.”

 “Fine.
-Number two.
-You must set out a plate of cheeses to keep my energy up,” LeFace demands.
+Number two: you must set out a plate of cheeses to keep my energy up,” LeFace demanded.